lmas/thesis/thesis.typ

 	root    		 0.0		 1.4		00:04:10		NetworkManager
 ```

-The resource usage numbers does not match exactly with the plot though, as the
+The resource usage numbers do not match exactly with the plot though, as the
 telegraf data was missing some system overhead in the reported statistics.
 The list does however highlight that InfluxDB have used the most memory and is
 the most likely cause for the periodic drops in the RAM load.